datum-cloud/awesome-alt-clouds/README.md

 ## Contributing

 Pull requests welcome!
-Please ensure that submissions meet the Alt Cloud Criteria and are categorized accurately.
+Please ensure that submissions meet the Alt Cloud [contributing guide](CONTRIBUTING.md) and are categorized accurately.